leminhtuan2015/Today-I-Learn/swift/swift_favorite_things.md

   - Entry point is declare by ***@UIApplicationMain***
   - File .swift can be not contain any class (file swift có thể không chứa class)
   - File .swift can be contain class with difference name (tên class và tên file không cần giống nhau)
-  - Function can be placed out of function
+  - Function can be placed out of Class
   - Variable can be placed at top-level
+  - Expressions are ***NOT*** allowed at the top level (Không cho phép gọi hàm ở top level, mà phải gọi trong class/trong hàm)

 #### Example ***Test.swift***